4 Causes of Sugar Cravings

-Believe it or not, and overconsumption of even healthy carbohydrates can lead to sugar cravings.
-Carbohydrates can be broken down into three categories; fibrous complex, starchy complex and simple.
+Overconsumption of refined carbohydrates can lead to sugar cravings.
+Carbohydrates can be broken down into three categories; fibrous complex, starchy complex, and simple.
 Fibrous complex carbohydrates include most vegetables and are likely not a trigger to sugar cravings because they contain so little sugar themselves.
-Starchy complex carbohydrates include foods like potatoes, grains, lentils, and beans, while simple carbohydrates include foods like fruits and refined forms like sugar, candy or soda.
-Although it might be easy to understand why refined simple carbohydrates may cause sugar cravings, many don’t realize that overconsumption of even healthy complex carbohydrates can cause sugar cravings.
-Whenever we eat foods that contain complex carbohydrates, our bodies convert them into a simple sugar known as glucose, which our primary source of energy.
-However, consuming even complex carbohydrates in excess you are asking your body’s insulin to work overtime to store these sugars.
+Starchy complex carbohydrates include foods like potatoes, grains, lentils, and beans, while simple carbohydrates include foods like fruits and refined forms like sugar, candy, or soda.
+Although it might be easy to understand why refined simple carbohydrates may cause sugar cravings, many don’t realize that the overconsumption of carbohydrates, paired with the underconsumption of protein, can cause sugar cravings.
+Whenever we eat foods that contain complex carbohydrates, our bodies convert them into a simple sugar known as glucose, which is our primary source of energy.
+However, by consuming even complex carbohydrates in excess you are asking your body’s insulin to work overtime to store these sugars.
 Eventually, the body’s insulin becomes overworked and our body’s become insulin resistant, meaning glucose is not able to enter your cells and stays in your bloodstream.
 Eventually, your cells become starved for fuel, and even though you might be eating enough, your cells can’t access the fuel.
 So although a diet of granola for breakfast, a wrap for lunch, and gluten-free pasta for dinner might seem healthy, it’s simply too much carbohydrate for one day.

 What To Do: Focus on adding more protein and fat to the diet, ensuring you have a source of protein at every meal, and limiting carbohydrate intake.
 Starting your day with 15-20 grams of protein and a serving of fat will help balance blood sugar, limit cravings during the day and promote higher energy levels.

 What To Do: Focus on limiting the foods that might be feeding your harmful microbiome, and focus on adding more fermented foods to your diet.
-Fermented foods like sauerkraut, kimchi, plain yogourt and kefir are rich in probiotics which help to support the body’s beneficial bacteria, as well as fibre-rich foods like onion, garlic, leeks and artichokes which are rich in prebiotics and act as food for probiotics.
+Fermented foods like sauerkraut, kimchi, plain yogourt, and kefir are rich in probiotics which help to support the body’s beneficial bacteria, as well as fiber-rich foods like onion, garlic, leeks, and artichokes which are rich in prebiotics, and act as food for probiotics.